 This job description reflects the Headteachers' Standards (2020).
-These standards are built upon The Teachers' Standards (2011) which apply to all teachers, including Headteachers.
+These standards are built upon The Teaching Standards (2012) which apply to all teachers, including Headteachers.
+A teaching commitment is required for this post.

-The appointment is subject to the current conditions of employment of Headteachers, contained in the School Teachers' Pay and Conditions document and other current educational and employment legislation, including that of the Department for Education and in the terms of the National Society contract.
-In carrying out his/her duties, the Headteacher shall consult, where appropriate, with the Local Authority, the Diocesan Authority, the Governing Board, the staff of the school, its pupils and the parents of its pupils.
+The appointment is subject to the current conditions of employment of Headteachers, contained in the School Teachers' Pay and Conditions document and other current educational and employment legislation, including that of the Department for Education In carrying out his/her duties, the Headteacher shall consult, where appropriate, with the Local Authority, the Governing Board, the staff of the school, its pupils and the parents of its pupils.